No Products in the Cart

 Any well-made watch is designed to withstand a lifetime of active wear, and ours are no different.
 To ensure they continue to perform at their best throughout their life, we recommend having your TRIBUS watch regularly serviced (think of it like taking your car to the garage to ensure it’s kept in the best possible condition).
 Alternatively, on the off chance you encounter any issues, you may need to return to us for repair.
 Here’s how:

-We hope that this doesn’t happen, but on the rare occasion that your watch does develop an issue, we’ll need to get it back to us for a repair.
+We obviously hope this doesn’t happen, but on the rare occasion that your watch does develop an issue, you’ll need to get it back to us for a repair.

 The first thing to do is contact our Customer Services team and explain the issue you’re having (there’s a chance we may be able to sort the issue without sending it back to us).
 If necessary, we’ll arrange a collection of your watch.
 You’ll then be provided with instructions and a returns label to attach to your watch’s packaging.